Today I talked to a client who’s been having what, in OrgasmLand, we call climax. Meaning he’s been having all kinds of stuff “happening to him.”

 How many times has that happened to you?
 That you’re running around doing everything that’s right in front of you and getting exactly nowhere?

 I mean this guy spent a lot of energy packing, but didn’t move.
-He spent a lot of every in relationship, but she is now engaged to someone else.
+He spent a lot of energy in relationship, but she is now engaged to someone else.

 And you know what?